[~15,000 words total]

 A while ago I delved into the Lore behind the Hive, fueled by revelations found in old concept art.
 I decided to give a similar treatment to the Vex, although I use mostly grimoire cards and item flavor text to figure out what’s really going on with the Vex.

-I made a post about this on reddit.
-It’s slightly more succinct and better organized, but doesn’t cover all the same topics.
+I made a reddit post about this that is a little more succinct, but doesn’t cover all the same topics.

 I believe that the overarching narrative of Destiny is actually an inverted, or reversed, retelling of the story in Pathways into Darkness, one of Bungie’s very first games.
 Basically, I think that Destiny is the PiD story told from the perspective of the monsters in PiD, and that the heroes in Pathways into Darkness are the villains in Destiny.